surazkarn/tracker-bot/README.md

 # Tracker Bot

 Tracker Bot is a versatile chatbot that allows you to track news updates, job openings, and more.
-It currently supports news tracking.
+It currently supports news tracking and sentiment analysis.

 ## Features

 - **News Tracking**: Get the latest news articles from various categories, including technology, business, entertainment, general, health, science, and sports.

 - **Job Openings**: Stay updated on job openings in your desired field.

+- **Sentiment Analysis**: Tracker Bot performs sentiment analysis on news articles, providing insights into whether the news is positive, negative, or neutral.

 - **Customizable**: Tracker Bot is highly customizable and can be extended to support additional features and functionalities.